Can you help to identify the locations of these images?

 A Class 101 / 108 hybrid set, date / location unknown.
 Walter Burt Collection.

 A Met-Camm Lightweight DMU heads away from the camera, date unknown.
-Location is just given as 'Colne Valley'.
-Steve Davies Collection.
+The location is just given as 'Colne Valley'.
+The image was from the Steve Davies Collection.
+Stuart Mackay Collection.

 Not an area I’m familiar with at all, but from some online research it looks as though closure of Colne Valley to passengers predates this livery, so the location might be open to question?
 John McGrevey 23/03/21 05:46